quassy/elementary-apps/README.md

 Guidelines:

- * Apps should be targeted towards elementary and written in GTK3, exceptions may be made
+ * Apps should be targeted towards elementary and written in GTK3, exceptions may be made.
- * Projects which have stopped working in the current release and have not seen updates in 4-6 months will be hidden by `published: false`
+ * Projects which have stopped working in the current release and have not seen updates in 4-6 months will be hidden by `published: false`.

 ### Screenshot